A lot of people picture us motorcyclists adorned in black from head to toe.

 The best modular helmet we could find was this Leopard LEO-838.
 At under £50, it’s a real bargain.

-If you want a helmet that’s arguably better made and will offer more comfort and protection, then check out this HJC IS Max Dova – it’s mainly black but with the odd flash of pink it’s a classy lid.
+If you want a helmet that’s arguably better made and will offer more comfort and protection, then check out this HJC I90 Davan – this flip-front helmet has just a flash of pink on its lightweight polycarbonate shell.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.